About the simulation

 Noise Type

 The noise here has no processing applied.
-Real digital cameras will apply noise reduction when creating JPEG images, which creates a smoother image but with some loss of detail.
+Real digital cameras will apply noise reduction, which creates a smoother image but with some loss of detail.

 Focus Planes